Capital Improvements Program (CIP)

 The dredging and beach reuse locations are depicted in the project map below.
 In addition to the dredge work, the scope of this project also includes replanting eelgrass that is impacted by the work.

 During construction, construction equipment will be visible on the water and staged on beaches where dredged materials will be reused.
 Exercise caution when you’re near work zones, and keep a safe distance away from construction equipment at all times.

-This project map shows where the dredging, reuse of dredged materials, eel grass mitigation and proposed construction equipment staging area will be located.
+This project map shows where the eel grass mitigation, beach restoration and proposed construction equipment staging area will be located.

 January through May 28, 2018 May 28 through October 2018